Compressible Euler limit from Boltzmann equation with complete diffusive boundary condition in half-space: Uniform bounds for expanded coefficients

-Remark that the Knudsen boundary layers $F^{bb}_k$ ($k=1,2$) decay exponentially associated with $\xi > 0$.
-These suffice to dominate the $\xi$-polynomial factors appeared in the quantity $R^{bb}_\eps$ in \eqref{R_eps_bb} when deriving the uniform $L^2$-$L^\infty$ bounds for the remainder $F_{R, \eps}$.
+We remark that, for $1 \leq k \leq 6$, the viscous boundary layers $F_k^b$ decay algebraically associated with $\zeta > 0$, and the Knudsen boundary layers $F_k^{bb}$ decay exponentially associated with $\xi > 0$.
+These suffice to dominate the quantities $R_\eps^b$ and $R_\eps^{bb}$ (in \eqref{R_eps_b} and \eqref{R_eps_bb}, respectively) while deriving the uniform $L^2$-$L^\infty$ bounds for the remainder $F_{R,\eps}$.